danieled3/Cassava_Leaf_Desease_Classification/README.md

 ## Overview <a name="overview" />
 The aim of this project is to classify real images of leafs of Cassava into four disease categories or a fifth category indicating a healthy leaf.
-I used data augmentation on data of Kaggle Project [*Cassava Leaf Deasease Classification*](https://www.kaggle.com/c/cassava-leaf-disease-classification) to train
+I used data augmentation on a part of data of Kaggle Project [*Cassava Leaf Deasease Classification*](https://www.kaggle.com/c/cassava-leaf-disease-classification) to train
 * a classical convolutional model with 2 convolutional layers
 * a model build from Resnet model with transfer learning

-and I analyzed performances in terms of accuracy and training and validation loss functions.
+and I analyzed performances in terms of accuracy and training/validation loss functions.

 ## Motivation <a name="motivation" />
 I was curious to understand the potential of transfer learning in training models on real data.